isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2002.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 70% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+Specifications:
+- Removes ethylene from the environment, resulting in longer shelf life and reduced spoilage in produce.
+- No harmful substance must be released into the environment E.g. Ozone
+- Can be used in storage and production facilities.
+- Installation and maintenance costs are not supported.

 ### Contact Information
 N.A.